rubyonjets/jets/docs/_docs/polymorphic-node.md

 ## Default Handler Name

-The default handler name is `handler`.
+The default node handler name is `handler`.
 This can be changed with the `handler` method.
 Example:

 `app/controllers/posts_controller.rb`: